Off-Season: How to Maintain Your Running Fitness

 The off-season is an important part of long-term improvement.
 It is a good time for re-evaluating achievements and mishaps, taking a temporary break from racing, and relieving the pressure of training performance.
 But a break doesn’t mean rest.
 Rather, it is a strategic downtime with adjusted training that sets us up for the upcoming training cycle.
 In this article, you’ll learn how to go about it.

 “It is far easier to maintain fitness than to build it back up.”

 That is not to say you don’t deserve a break from the rigors of competitive training.
-A temporarily reduced training load ensures optimal mental and physical recovery.
-This can be as short as 1 month, or up to 4 months for those who live in cold climates (or extremely hot ones).
-Elite athletes do have scheduled ‘breaks’, and so should you.
-“Two steps forward, one step back” will never go out of style.
+A temporarily reduced training load and intensity ensure mental and physical recovery.
+This can be as short as 2 weeks, or up to 3 months for those who live in cold climates (or extremely hot ones).
+Elite athletes do have scheduled breaks, and so should you.
+Two steps forward, one step back.

 Of course, we running addicts need our ‘daily dose’ of running training to function optimally.
 All race performance goals aside, we have become dependent on the full scope of benefits of running such as enjoying large meals without retribution, the runner’s high, and the generally increased well-being.
 For those reasons alone we need to continue the basic workouts of running training.